 - You will need a minimum of 15 blog posts or articles on the site.
 The more well-written the better.
 It doesn’t hurt to have more.

 - All blog posts and articles must be unique.
 They cannot appear elsewhere on the Internet.
-Copying articles from elsewhere are a big no-no and if you don’t have the legal rights to the content, your blog can be shut down.
+Copying articles from elsewhere is a big no-no and if you don’t have the legal rights to the content, your blog can be shut down.

 Have any questions or comments?
 I would love to hear your feedback in the comment section below!